Board of Directors

 Retired, City of Eugene

 Terry, now retired, was staff for the Mayor’s Parks & Open Space Committee in 1998.
 Terry worked for the City of Eugene for over 30 years in numerous senior positions including Deputy Director of Public Works, Director of Library, Recreation & Cultural Services, and Assistant City Manager.
-He is a past Boy Scout leader and coach for high school Nordic ski teams.
 He has been an active outdoorsman since childhood.

 City of Eugene